pingswept/me30-website/content/notes/pi-setup.md

   <li><input type="checkbox"> Run <code>sudo raspi-config</code> to set up your wireless connection</li>
 </ul>

+## What the Imager should look like

+The gear menu doesn't appear until after you choose the Raspberry Pi OS Lite (32-bit) image.

 ![Raspberry Pi Imager OS selection](/img/pi-imager-with-gear-menu.png)

+## The advanced options you should pick

+Enable SSH and set the password for the user `pi`.

 ![Raspberry Pi Imager advanced options](/img/pi-imager-advanced-options.png)